kamkoziel/BloodCounter/README.md

 # Blood Counter
 ## Project purpose

-The program is responsible for counting and classifying blood cells based on blood smear images.
+The program is responsible for counting white blood cells based on bone marrow smear images.
 ### Why?
 Passing the course of the project **Processing medical images in object-oriented languages**